 The first one is to understand how complicated an online presence your business will need.
 This largely depends on the kind of business you’re planning; obviously if you’re going to start your own plumbing business, you’ll only need a fairly simple website.
 On the other hand, if you’re going to start the new Facebook, you’ll need something a lot more complicated.

 Take some time to plan what you’ll need from you site and then, with your list of required features, find a solution that’s right for you.
-We’ve written a post about getting your first business website online, which you can find here.
+You can also check out or post about getting your first business website online.

 Remember though: It’s always a good idea to get your chosen domain name as soon as possible so no one else snaps it up.